karl-zylinski/odin-raylib-hot-reload-game-template/atlas_builder/readme.md

 This atlas builder looks into a 'textures' folder for pngs, ase and aseprite files and makes an atlas from those.
 It outputs both atlas.png and atlas.odin.
 The odin file you compile as part of your game.
 It contains metadata about where in the atlas the textures ended up.

 The atlas builder can also split up tilesets and fonts and splat those out into the atlas.
 It detects if a texture is a tileset by checking if the name starts with `tileset_`.
-Search for `FONT_FILENAME` and `tileset_` in `atlas_builder.odin` to see how that works.
-Note: Set TILE_SIZE and TILESET_WIDTH to the correct values if you use a tileset.

 A big benefit with using an atlas is that you can drastically lower the number of draw calls due to everything being in a single texture.